Royal Moroccan Air Force: Western Sahara War

 At the beginning of the Western Sahara War, Fouga Magisters (based at Laayoune) and North American T-6 Texans (based at Dakhla) were used for ground support.
 Later on, the F-5s went into action, to strike POLISARIO targets.

 In 1980, construction of the Sahara defensive walls began, consisting of several types of obstacles for infantry and armoured vehicles, such as mine fields and barbed wire.
 Radars and other electronic sensors were used to detect infiltration attempts, all backed by Quick Intervention Units (Détachements d'Intervention Rapide) able to move to and quickly reinforce attacked outposts along the wall.
 It was also decided to use Aérospatiale SA 342 Gazelle helicopters with HOT missiles to engage the POLISARIO's armoured vehicles and technicals from outside the range of light anti-aircraft guns.
 Apart from the ground radars of the Wall, two C-130 Hercules equipped with SLARs were also used for the detection of enemy units.
 However, the first portion of the wall, completed in 1982, protected only the area considered as “useful” for Morocco's political and economic interests, that is, the capital Laayoune, the religious center Smara, and the phosphate fields of Bou Craa.

 After the loss of nine F-5As during combat operations against the POLISARIO, 16 F-5Es and 4 F-5Fs were acquired in October 1979.
 The main problem that faced Moroccan fighter-bombers in Western Sahara was their insufficient range over the vast battlefield of the Sahara desert.
 To address it, in 1982, a Boeing 707-138B was fitted with Beech hose units at the wingtips for refueling.
 Two Lockheed KC-130Hs were also delivered, and all of the F-5Es were modified with aerial refueling probes.

 In December 1977, the Royal Moroccan Air Force started receiving its first Mirage F1CHs.
 Even though the Mirage F1CH was designed as an interceptor, it was used almost exclusively for ground attack in the war against the POLISARIO.
 The last of a total of 30 Mirage F1CHs were received in December 1979.
 Additionally, 20 Mirage F1EHs (including six equipped with in-flight refuelling probes) were delivered between December 1979 and July 1982.

 Together with the F-5E/Fs, the FRA decided to buy a total of 24 OV-10As from the United States Marine Corps.
 However, only the first six aircraft were delivered.
 They were mostly used in a maritime patrol role and for reconnaissance due to their inefficiency in combat.

 Intervention against ISIL

 In late 2014 Morocco sent F-16s into combat against ISIL in Iraq and Syria.
+The aircraft were based in the UAE.
 This was the first deployment for the jets since Morocco purchased them in 2011.